squidfunk/mkdocs-material/docs/blog/2021/the-past-present-and-future.md

 ---
 template: overrides/main.html
 description: >
-  2021 was an amazing year for this project as we shipped many new awesome features and made this project sustainable
+  2021 was a fantastic year for this project as we shipped many new awesome features and made this project sustainable
 search:
   exclude: true